RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2026-01-06: "Your talent determines what you can do.
 Your motivation determines how much you are willing to do.
 Your attitude determines how well you do it." -Lou Holtz
 - 2026-01-07: "The happiness of your life depends upon the quality of your thoughts." -Marcus Aurelius
 - 2026-01-08: "You don’t have to see the whole staircase, just take the first step." -MLK Jr.
+- 2026-01-09: "Make each day of the week like Friday and your life will take on new enthusiasm." -Byron Pulsifer